JoonDong2/flash-section-list/README.md

 As a result, the layout of all items within a section must be consistent.

-However, I am unsure of what issues this approach might cause.

 ### Screen Jitter

 There is an issue in the iPhone simulator where the screen shakes when scrolling to the edges.